Julian Assange appeals to European court over U.S. extradition | Law-Order

 Britain has given the go-ahead for his extradition, but he has launched an appeal at London's High Court, with the first hearing expected early next year.
 His legal team have also launched a case against Britain at the ECHR, which could potentially order the extradition to be blocked.

-In January 2021, a British judge ruled Australian-born Assange should not be extradited, saying his mental health meant he would be at risk of suicide if convicted and held in a maximum security prison.
-But that decision was overturned after an appeal by U.S. authorities who gave a package of assurances, including a pledge he could be transferred to Australia to serve any sentence.
+MENTAL HEALTH In January 2021, a British judge ruled Australian-born Assange should not be extradited, saying his mental health meant he would be at risk of suicide if convicted and held in a maximum security prison.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)